 Matters do not improve.
 Having been burdened with legal fees Eucharist never thought would be astronomical, misfortune does not relent.
 One night Eucharist’s barn burns to the ground and he suspects that Phydime set fire to it.
 There are losses but the farm animals are safe.
-They had been removed immediately and a new barn is built but not according to Euchariste’s wishes.
-It is built according to Étienne’s standards. Étienne loves the land.
+They had been removed immediately and a new barn is built.
+However, it is not built according to Euchariste’s wishes; it is built according to Étienne’s standards. Étienne loves the land.
 Each year, it grows more and more into “a spouse and a lover:”

 épouse et maîtresse, sa suzeraine [like a feudal lord] et sa servante, à lui Étienne Moisan. p.
 165

 An arrangement is made. Étienne will run the farm with Napoléon, called Pitou.
 A new house will be built for Pitou and his family.
 All is arranged, except that Euchariste is in the way.
 Given his sons’s plans, it would now be convenient for him to live elsewhere.
 However, the notary leaves town taking with him Euchariste’s savings.
 He is dispossessed.

 When the winter of his life begins, an impoverished Euchariste gives his land and his possessions to Étienne.
 In exchange, he will receive an allowance, a rente.
 But he is nevertheless again dispossessed, “land and beasts, gains and debts.”
 He is blinded by tradition: from father to son.